 The great vats of delicious hot pasta with butter and cheese crumbled on top seemed to be our daily kolacja, but we were probably fed other things, I just can’t remember.

 Pani Irena Borzyszkowska (died 2011) ruled those kolonie strictly but I always remember her smiling face with happy eyes and looking oh, so smart in her beige green uniform.
-Others will remember Pani Irena Antonik (died 2016) who ran Gdynia and Kaszuby kolonie in Penrhos, but I don’t know who were the key people for kolonie from London or the south and Midlands.
+Others will remember Pani Irena Antonik (died 2016) who ran Gdynia and Kaszuby kolonie in Penrhos, but I don’t know who ran kolonie for London, the South or the Midlands.

 SO WHAT IS KOLONIA IN FENTON LIKE?